This article was contributed to us by Priya Surya from , a homegrown digital will-writing service for Singaporeans.

 If it is onerous for you to gather everything you know about your own assets and liabilities, imagine how difficult it’ll be for your family without your passwords and account access to create a complete list of your assets.

-You can create a comprehensive, legally valid Will with Plover, a digital will writing platform, which balances efficiency and flexibility at a ridiculously affordable price.
-For a limited time, you can write your Will for free with Plover using the link here.
+You can create a comprehensive, legally valid Will with Goodwill, a digital will writing platform, which balances efficiency and flexibility at a ridiculously affordable price.
+For a limited time, you can write your Will for free with Goodwill using the link here.